BenjaminBuss/mountain_project_crawler/README.md

 ## About The Project

-This scraper is designed for you to be able to scrape two main pieces of data from any Mountain Project Area, such as [St. George](https://www.mountainproject.com/area/105716826/saint-george), and export it to an AWS S3 bucket.
+This scraper is designed for you to be able to scrape several pieces of data from any Mountain Project Area, and export it to an AWS S3 bucket.

-1. All of the routes contained that area(or it's subareas), and basic information like route name, grade, and MP identifier are returned(*I want to add more info into this, stars, shared data, area/sub-area information etc*)
+1. All of the routes contained that area(or it's subareas), and basic information like route name, grade, stars, shared date, MP identifier, and more are returned.
 2. All of the ticks for each of those routes, and the users who ticked them.
 3. All of those users other ticks, up to a pre-specified number of previous ticks.